bxparks/rpn83p/docs/USER_GUIDE_TROUBLESHOOTING.md

-# RPN83P User Guide: Troubleshooting
+# RPN83P User Guide: Chapter 15: Troubleshooting

 This document describes some troubleshooting techniques for the RPN83P app.